 College Exploration: Secondary educators and their students visit the SMCC campus to expose students to college life.
-The experience is tailored to the grade level and needs of the visitors and may include sitting in on a class, observing college students in action, touring the campus, and eating in the Dining Hall.
+The experience is tailored to the grade level, needs of the visitors, and may availability of SMCC personnel.
+They may include observing college students in action, brief meetings with faculty, touring the campus, and eating in the Dining Hall.